Reds’ Harvey back in New York: ‘I made a lot of mistakes’

 Traded to Cincinnati for catcher Devin Mesoraco on May 8, Harvey returned Monday to the stadium he once ruled.
 He’s not scheduled to pitch in the three-game series.

+A 45-second video tribute to Harvey before the game drew a mixed reaction from the crowd.
+It ended with the message “Thank you Matt” as both Reds and Mets players applauded.

+Sitting in the dugout, Harvey waved to a camera and tipped his hat.

-“I want people to know I do regret a lot of mistakes I made,” he said, later adding, “Obviously, I never wished it ended like that.”
+“I want people to know I do regret a lot of mistakes I made,” the 29-year-old said earlier, adding, “Obviously, I never wished it ended like that.”

 As Harvey walked into short left field for pregame throwing with other Reds pitchers, a small cluster of fans called to him.